macumbista/benjolin/README.txt

 17.05.17: corrected modulation inputs to O1 (thx Anton!), added Pd-native [rev2~] in place of external [freeverb~] in the help patch.

+17.09.19: updated list of libraries necessary to install on Pure Data Vanilla, thx to Dan Friedman.

 NOV 2016
 Derek Holzer
 macumbista AT THE DOMAIN gmail DOT com